abhicode44/system/README.md

    Accounts Page: After logging in, bankers are directed to the Accounts page, which displays an overview of all customer accounts.
 This page is designed for managing and reviewing customer data.

+How To Deploy This Project :-

+step 1 :- git clone repository URL on your system

+step 2 :- install Node Module Packages for client and server folder

+step 3 :- Initialize node module pacakges using "npm init -y" command in Backend

+step 4 :- Go to .env files and make necessary changes keys and values and make sure your Database URL is connected succesfully

+step 5 :- start the backend with command "node index.js"

+step 6 :- frontend client folder give command "npm start"

 Website Hosting on Render

 LIVE WEBSITE DEMO :-